Implement a new Governance Structure for HR

 This new framework has been key to decision making, alignment and information sharing.
 It supports the University’s mission by building shared understanding on specific and broader community HR issues and enables an integrated approach to collaboration on and align HR strategy and operations with University’s overall objectives.

-The HR Governance includes the President and Vice-President (PVP) group as the HR Executive; the HR Working Group including administrative leaders from across the University; and the soon to be established HR Innovators Council is expected to enable employee voices.
-Together the groups help set strategic direction, monitor progress and outcomes, and provide critical input into HR priorities, programs, and processes.
+The current HR Governance includes the PVP group as the HR Executive; the HR Working Group including administrative leaders from across the University; and the planned HR Innovators Council as expected to enable employee voices.
+Together these groups help set strategic direction, monitor progress and outcomes, and provide critical input into HR priorities, programs, and processes.
+Further evolution of the governance model is expected.

 What did we do?